Argentina strikes $15bn a year shale investment deal

 “This is a demonstration of what we can achieve as an industry when we all work together with the same objective,” said Miguel Angel Gutiérrez, president of YPF, arguing that the cross-sector agreement would boost investment and strengthen the development of Argentina’s unconventional resources.
 He said that without the agreement, companies would be investing as much as 30 per cent less this year.

-YPF, which owns 50 per cent of the concessions at Vaca Muerta, saw its New York-listed American depositary receipts rise 9 per cent.
+YPF, which owns 50 per cent of the concessions at Vaca Muerta, saw its New York-listed American depositary receipts rise 12.9 per cent on Tuesday.

 Officials hope that the dialogue between the national and regional governments, unions and the private sector that enabled the agreement will presage similar deals in other sectors that will help to stimulate investment and growth, after Argentina’s struggling economy contracted by 3.8 per cent in the third quarter of 2016.